joseconstela/webparsy/README.md

 ## Types

-When extractring details from a page, you might want this to be returned in different formats, for example as a number in the example of grabing temperatures.
+When extractring details from a page, you might want them to be returned in different formats, for example as a number in the example of grabing temperatures.
 [example](https://github.com/joseconstela/webparsy/blob/master/example/type.yml)